Contact Us

 BioMedIA: Biomedical Image Analysis

-Dr Qin’s research is interdisciplinary in nature and at the intersection between machine learning and medical imaging, with a vision towards improving medical imaging workflow via machine intelligence for significant impact in clinical use.
+Dr Chen Qin’s research is interdisciplinary in nature and at the intersection between machine learning and medical imaging, with a vision towards improving medical imaging workflow via machine intelligence for significant impact in clinical use.
 Chen’s current research mainly focuses on the development of robust and trustworthy machine learning algorithms for medical image computing and analysis, including MR image reconstruction, medical image segmentation, image registration and motion tracking.
 Currently, Dr Qin is working on clinical applications of medical image computing in neurology and cardiovascular. ...

-Dr Qin’s research is interdisciplinary in nature and at the intersection between machine learning and medical imaging, with a vision towards improving medical imaging workflow via machine intelligence for significant impact in clinical use.
+Dr Chen Qin’s research is interdisciplinary in nature and at the intersection between machine learning and medical imaging, with a vision towards improving medical imaging workflow via machine intelligence for significant impact in clinical use.
 Chen’s current research mainly focuses on the development of robust and trustworthy machine learning algorithms for medical image computing and analysis, including MR image reconstruction, medical image segmentation, image registration and motion tracking.
 Currently, Dr Qin is working on clinical applications of medical image computing in neurology and cardiovascular.

 Read More